 Catherine Sanders - Wiley, 1998

-This book can be read easily by professional and volunteer.
+This book offers a clinically-oriented examination of bereavement, focusing on practical aspects of caregiving to those suffering from grief and loss.
 It is an encouraging and helpful book outlining the process of grief with practical strategies to assist the bereaved.

 The Phoenix Phenomenon: Rising from the Ashes of Grief

 This book outlines the very positive growth attainable following the loss of someone deeply loved.
 It is an inspirational book for those who have felt their world has ended.
 Mental health workers will find it very helpful.